-As a result, you will experience stiffness and pain in your knees.
+As a result, you will experience stiffness and pain in your knees, and in some cases joint deformity such as bow legs and knock-knees.
 If the damage is limited to one side of the joint, knee osteotomy can be used to relieve you of the pain.
 There are three goals of this procedure:

 - Transfer weight from the knee’s arthritic part to a healthier area

 When you undergo this procedure, you get to preserve your knee’s anatomy.
 A successful osteotomy procedure can delay the need for a replacement for several years.

 Also, you won’t have to deal with restrictions on physical activities after the procedure, even the high-impact exercises.
 Even though knee osteotomy has become less common because of the successful results people can get from knee replacement, it is a desirable option for many patients.

 Most osteotomies performed for knee arthritis are done on the shinbone or tibia for correcting a bowlegged alignment that puts excessive stress on your knee’s insides.
 During the surgery, the surgeon will remove a wedge of bone from the outside of the shinbone, under the knee’s healthy side.

 When the wedge is closed, it will straighten the leg and bring the bone present on the healthy side of your knee closer.
 This will create more space between the bones present on the arthritic, damaged side.
 After a successful osteotomy procedure, your knee will be able to carry more weight evenly that will ease the pressure on the painful side.